 Once the OTP pages are correctly programmed, OTP-L bit can be used to permanently lock these pages so that no further modification is possible.
-While still in the "OTP Access Mode" (OTP-E=1), user needs to set OTP-L bit in the Configuration/Status Register-2 to "1", and issue a "Program Execute" command(Page address is "don't care").
+While still in the "OTP Access Mode" (OTP-E=1), user needs to set OTP-L bit in the Configuration/Status Register-2 to "1", and issue a "Program Execute" command without any Page Address.
 After the device finishes the OTP lock setting (BUSY=0), the user can set OTP-E to "0" to return to the main memory array operation.